filipherle/PycklePi/README.md

-# PicklePy
+# PycklePi
-PicklePy is a small module for controlling buttons, LED's and more on the Raspberry Pi
+PycklePi is a small module for controlling buttons, LED's and more on the Raspberry Pi